 Australia is also working to improve the health of Samoans so that they can live longer, have more productive lives and contribute to the economy.
 Under the sector wide approach program (SWAP) (2008-2016) Australia worked closely with other donors to support the Government of Samoa to improve access to effective, efficient, and quality health services.
 Australia’s contribution to the SWAP under its development program helped lift the quality of health services, including the replacement of key health buildings and medical equipment, as well as improving the delivery of healthcare services.
 Throughout the life of the program, there has been an increase in women attending antenatal care and in children receiving at least one dose of the measles vaccine.
 There has also been a decrease in the infant mortality rate and the rate of smoking.

-Australia’s new four year health program in Samoa, the Samoa Health Program (SHP), progressed in 2016-17 and focuses on improving primary health care, improving leadership and governance and improving sexual and reproductive health outcomes.
+Australia’s new four year health program in Samoa, the Samoa Health Program (SHP), focuses on improving primary health care, improving leadership and governance and improving sexual and reproductive health outcomes.
 We also continue to be committed to strengthen Samoa's health information systems to improve monitoring of the disease burden and targeting of scarce health resources.